Jaws (James Bond): Other appearances

-Jaws appeared in the 1990s animated spin-off James Bond Jr. as a member of the SCUM organization and partner-in-crime of fellow henchman Nick Nack.
+Jaws appeared in the 1991 animated spin-off James Bond Jr. as a member of the SCUM organization and partner-in-crime of fellow henchman Nick Nack (Jeff Bennett).
 In the show, Jaws underwent some change in his appearance; he was more muscular, his chin was also metal, and he spoke regularly.
 He is voiced by Jan Rabson.

-Jaws' principal video game appearances are in the 1997 Nintendo 64 game GoldenEye 007 in a bonus mission in which he is a henchman to the deceased Hugo Drax whom Bond needs to defeat, and has multiple appearances in the multi-platform 2004 game 007: Everything or Nothing as a henchman to Nikolai Diavolo.
+Jaws' principal video game appearances are in the 1997 Nintendo 64 game GoldenEye 007 in a bonus mission in which he is a henchman to the deceased Hugo Drax whom Bond needs to defeat, and has multiple appearances in the multi-platform 2004 game James Bond 007: Everything or Nothing as a henchman to Nikolai Diavolo (Willem Dafoe).
 Both games use Richard Kiel's likeness and voice (grunts and sound effects).

 In Everything or Nothing, Jaws is electrocuted and is inside a train that plummets into a canyon.
-Later he drives a tanker intending to destroy the New Orleans levees, but Bond destroys his tanker by sending it off of the Lake Pontchartrain Causeway; Bond exclaiming, "I have a sinking feeling that won't be the last I'll see of him".
+Later he drives a tanker intending to destroy the New Orleans levees, but Bond (Pierce Brosnan) destroys his tanker by sending it off of the Lake Pontchartrain Causeway; Bond exclaiming, "I have a sinking feeling that won't be the last I'll see of him".
 In a fight on a large lift, in which Jaws is equipped with a flamethrower, Bond shoots the flamethrower backpack which ignites Jaws.
 Bond then climbs into the cockpit of a plane and ejects his seat as the lift plummets to the ground.
 When Bond subsequently lands on the remains of the lift, Jaws is nowhere to be found, leaving his fate ambiguous.
 He cannot be hurt himself, and any players that try to hurt him will be killed almost immediately by him.

-Jaws is an unlockable multiplayer character in GoldenEye 007 as well as in 007: Nightfire, where he is the tallest character in the game, his punches can kill almost instantly, and the character model's teeth are visible at close range.
+Jaws is an unlockable multiplayer character in GoldenEye 007 as well as in James Bond 007: Nightfire, where he is the tallest character in the game, his punches can kill almost instantly, and the character model's teeth are visible at close range.
 Jaws is a playable multiplayer character in the 2010 remake GoldenEye 007 for the Wii, and in the 2011 re-release GoldenEye 007: Reloaded for the PlayStation 3 and Xbox 360.
 He is also in the 2012 James Bond game 007 Legends.

-Jaws appears in the Sega Mega Drive/Genesis game James Bond 007: The Duel, where he wanders briefly around a section toward the end of the first stage and defeats the player with one hit.
+Jaws appears in the 1992 Sega Mega Drive/Genesis game James Bond 007: The Duel, where he wanders briefly around a section toward the end of the first stage and defeats the player with one hit.
 He also serves as the game's final boss.

-Jaws also appears in the Game Boy game James Bond 007 as a boss, where Bond must lead him to magnetized pads that will temporarily hold him in place, allowing time for Bond to attack him.
+Jaws also appears in the 1998 Game Boy game James Bond 007 as a boss, where Bond must lead him to magnetized pads that will temporarily hold him in place, allowing time for Bond to attack him.